Main Menu

 Overview

-Karen Sebaski has a broad-based practice, with particular emphasis on patent litigation, internal investigations, and complex commercial litigation.
+Karen Sebaski has a broad-based practice, with particular emphasis on patent litigation and complex commercial litigation.
 A registered patent attorney, Karen has represented clients such as NXP Semiconductors, Sharp, AT&T, and T-Mobile in high-value patent litigations involving a variety of subject matter, including Near Field Communication, liquid crystal cell display technology, and cell phone roaming solutions.
-She recently represented Cold Spring Harbor Laboratory in its successful resolution of patent malpractice claims involving short-hairpin RNA technology.

 Notable Cases